 When children draw, they bring their own fantasy worlds into view—or show us the world from their own perspectives.
-Why not transfer your child’s dinosaur kings, treasure maps, and hand-drawn family portraits to t-shirts, tote bags and aprons for all the world to see?
+Why not transfer your child’s dinosaur kings, treasure maps, and hand-drawn family portraits to T-shirts, tote bags and aprons for all the world to see?
 Use this activity to find out how!
-Chances are, your child will love seeing his artwork on a bag or t-shirt.
-These make great gifts for parents and grandparents!
-Wear your art on your sleeve with this activity that shows you how to display your child's art onto t-shirts.
+Chances are, your child will love seeing his artwork on a bag or T-shirt.
+This is a great birthday party activity and the finished products make great gifts!
+Wear your art on your sleeve with this activity that shows you how to display your child's art onto T-shirts.

 What You Do: